casey/just/README.md

   echo "$(pwd)"
 ```

-The argument to the `working-directory` attribute may be absolute or relative,
+Argument to the `working-directory` setting and attribute may be absolute or
-in which case it is interpreted relative to the default working directory.
+relative.
+If they are relative they are interpreted relative to the default
+working directory.

 ### Aliases